 Soap, cleaners, and detergents are packed with chemicals your little one doesn't need exposure to.
 Fragrance oils, dyes, surfactants, sulfates, and many other ingredients could cause skin or eye irritation in your baby.

 Instead, purchase baby-safe unscented soaps, cleaners, and detergents to use for the next year or so.
-Wash all your baby's clothes, cloths, and gear with these before bringing your little one home.
+Wash all your baby's clothes, burp cloths, and gear with these before bringing your little one home.

 You can read more about things around your home that may be toxic to your baby in 25 Common Household Things That Are Toxic to Your Baby.